andyholmes/gnome-shell-extension-mconnect/README.md

 The following options are available in the extension preferences:

-* **device-indicators** - Show per-device indicators

-    If true, show an indicator in the Status Area for each device.
-If false, devices will be available in the User Menu.

 * **device-visibility** - Device visibility

     In what states a device will be made visible to the user.
 Possible options are 'OFFLINE' and 'UNPAIRED'.
 Paired, online devices will always be shown.

-* **service-autostart** - Start the service automatically If true, the service will be automatically started and restarted if it stops.
+* **service-autostart** - Start the service automatically

+    If true, the service will be automatically started and restarted if it stops.
 If false the extension will wait for the service to be started.

 * **service-backend** - Backend service

     The backend to use as the service.
 Possible options are 'MCONNECT' and 'KDECONNECT'.